 The Archipelago Studio is a 1-year Masters of Architecture Research + Design Thesis Studio at the John H. Daniels Faculty of Architecture, Landscape, and Design, University of Toronto, run by Petros Babasikas in 2020-24.

-The Archipelago invents real design actions + architectures vs. conditions of Crisis.
+The Archipelago invents real design actions + architectures vs. conditions of Crisis: constant, pervasive climate and social crises.
 It pursues research + design across global, networked sites - places without a center.
-It therefore un-centers ‘solutions’ and builds resiliency from the periphery, through storytelling, craft, and activism.
+It therefore un-centers ‘solutions’ and finds resiliency in the periphery, through storytelling, craft, activism.
 The Archipelago encourages rebuilding and working with what we have.
-It builds partnerships with agents of change; makes arguments and exhibitions; proposes shelter, sanctuary, (public) spaces of freedom and joy.
+Repair is its primary tool and design mode.
+It builds partnerships with agents of change; visual essay films and exhibitions; shelter, sanctuary, public spaces for freedom and joy.
 The Archipelago enables acts of change: reuse, rebuiding, resistance.

 This page features Research and Thesis works from January 2020 to April 2023: 28 short films and project experiments for Architecture and Urbanism against global Crises - climate and social, intertwined.